What is gonorrhoea?

 When should you get tested for gonorrhoea?

 It’s important to get tested as soon as you can if you think you might have symptoms of gonorrhoea.
-You should also have a test if you think you could have been exposed to any STI, even if you don’t have any symptoms.
-This might be if you’ve had unprotected sex with somebody new, or if a regular partner tells you they have an STI.
-If you do have gonorrhoea, the sooner you’re diagnosed and start treatment, the less likely you are to develop long-term problems.
+You should also have a test if you think you could have been exposed to an STI.
+Even if you don’t have any symptoms.
+This might be if you’ve had unprotected sex with a new partner, or if a regular partner tells you they have an STI.

 How do you get tested for gonorrhoea?

-There are a several ways to get a gonorrhoea test.
-You can go to a genitourinary medicine (GUM) or sexual health clinic, or you can ask at your GP practice.
+There are several ways to get a test.
+You can go to a genitourinary medicine (GUM) or sexual health clinic.
+In several areas now you can have a self-test kit posted to your address.
+Or you can ask at your GP practice.
 You can also pay for tests at a private clinic.
-In many areas, you can order free tests online that you do yourself at home.

 How is gonorrhoea treated?